 Creative Lives — Talent, perseverance and luck: R Fresson on the art of freelance illustration

 “It’s lucky I ended up doing illustration,” shares Hampshire-based Ruby Fresson, “I was pretty sure I wasn’t cut out for anything else.”
 With a modesty that vastly undersells her talent, it’s been far more than luck that has won Ruby (illustrating as R Fresson) so many covetable clients.
 Since graduating from the Royal College of Art in 2012, The Guardian, The New York Times and The New Yorker have all called on her unique and recognisable style.
 Working with fine-liner pens and a light box from her home studio, she takes inspiration from early 20th century references and ’50s colour palettes to create curious comics and scenic compositions.
-Ruby describes the process of taking on a different name as an artist, her daily working process, and how persistence always prevails when the going gets tough.
+Ruby describes her daily working process, and how persistence always prevails when the going gets tough.

 Visiting Illustration Lecturer, Falmouth University (2012-2013) and Kingston University (2017)